vksoniya/SummaryFeatureFlaskServer/README.md

 ## Prerequisites
 An Automatic Speech Recognizer (ASR) component is required for this model to create summaries.
 It could be any open source ASR that creates a transcript of ongoing voice streams.
-Under the WILPS project, the [Kaldi] (#https://kaldi-asr.org/) ASR is integrated and publishes the transcripts to the Redis PubSub message broker.
+Under the WILPS project, the [Kaldi](https://kaldi-asr.org/) ASR is integrated and publishes the transcripts to the Redis PubSub message broker.

 System Requirements (Recommended):
 The following are the minimum recommendations:
 4 core CPU / 8 GB RAM / 25 GB of SSD storage for the production server Software Requirements
 OS: Ubuntu 18.x
+Free ports: 4047 (Bigbluebutton HTML5 client) & 7030 (Flask Server)
 Python 3.6.9 (check version)
 ```sh
 python3 --version